daviddwlee84/RSubscribeSummarizer/README.md

   - VectorDB
 - [ ] Send feed or summarized feed to downstream subscription (e.g. Discord webhook)
 - [ ] Know how to do the database migration when data model schema change => Alembic
+- [ ] Somehow error will occur for unknown reason `WatchfilesRustInternalError: error in underlying watcher: IO error for operation on /app/database.db-journal: No such file or directory (os error 2) about ["/app/database.db-journal"]`

 ## Resources